Trevoke/oath/index.md

 VI.
 A builder shall recognize a responsibility to participate in activities contributing to an improved community.

 VII.
-A builder shall refuse to build anything that would be detrimental to the survival of the species
+A builder shall refuse to build anything that would be detrimental to the survival of the species.